 Good career guidance is critical if young people are to raise their aspirations and capitalise on the opportunities available to them.
 In 2013 Sir John Holman was commissioned to research what pragmatic actions could improve career guidance in England and subsequently he developed the Good Career Guidance Benchmarks. (http://www.gatsby.org.uk/education/focus-areas/good-career-guidance)

 The Government’s careers strategy has adopted these Gatsby Career Benchmarks so schools can ensure they are providing the best Careers Education, Information and Advice (CEIAG) possible.
-The benchmarks can be downloaded here.

 The academy’s progress towards achieving the Gatsby Benchmarks is evaluated using the online Compass tool.
 This is carried out on an termly basis by the Careers Leader supported by the Senior Leadership Team and Enterprise Co-Ordinator from the Black Country LEP.
 The CEIAG development plan is based upon the outcomes of the Compass audit.